This article is part of our SaaS Business Startup Guide—a curated list of articles to help you plan, start, and grow your SaaS business!

-Using your churn percentage, you can easily calculate your Customer Lifetime Value (LTV).
-Your churn percentage helps you predict how long an average customer will subscribe to your service, and will help you predict how much money you expect to make from your customers over their projected lifetime with you.
-LTV is calculated by dividing Average Revenue per User by Churn:
+Using your churn percentage, you can easily calculate your customer lifetime value (LTV).
+This is a prediction of how much money you expect to make from your customers over their projected lifetime with you.
+LTV is calculated by dividing average revenue per user by churn:

 LTV = ARPU ÷ Churn %

 This calculation will tell you how much your average customer is worth to you.
-For example, if your service costs $19/month and your churn is 5 percent, then your average customer is worth $380 to you.
+For example, if your service costs $19/month and your churn is 5 percent, then your average customer will spend $380 on your service.

-You can also calculate the expected customer lifetime of your average customer by dividing LTV by ARPU:
+You can also calculate the expected customer lifetime—how long the average customer will be a subscriber—by dividing LTV by ARPU:

 Using the same example from above, the average customer lifetime would be 20 months (380 ÷ 19 = 20) or (1 ÷ .05 = 20).